eclipse-hono/hono/site/documentation/content/dev-guide/building_hono.md

 container registry instead.
 The `docker.registry-name` and `docker.image.org-name` Maven properties can be used to set the (host) name of the container registry and the name of the image repository to use for the container image names.

+{{% notice style="info" %}}
+While creating arm64 specific container images for Hono's components is necessary in order to run Hono on an arm64 based platform, it may not be sufficient to do so.
+That is because Hono depends on several other (external) services to be available.
+For example, the Mongo DB based registry implementation needs to be configured with a connection to a Mongo DB server and the Command Router should be configured with access to an Infinispan data grid in a production environment.
+Container images for these services may or may not be available for the arm64 platform, so these services might need to be deployed to an amd64 based platform or hosted externally.
+{{% /notice %}}

 ## Running the Integration Tests

 The source code for Hono comes with a test suite for integration testing.
 To trigger these tests, change to the `tests`